There are more places to visit in April; the days are longer, and it’s a good time for little adventure)

 The first place I visited was Margate, we walked from Westgate to Margate and had lunch at The Harbour café.
 The menu caters to most Peoples palates, and the prices and ambiance are good.
 It is situated opposite the Turner Gallery.
 I highly recommend this café,

 After lunch, we went over to the Turner Gallery to see what was on.
 They usually have free exhibitions on and we were pleased we saw the Katie Patterson exhibition.

 A place that exists only in the moonlight: Katie Paterson & JMW Turner at photography by Stephen White.

 Looking out from the Harbour Bar at Margate

 After the exhibition, it was time to sample some of the Kent Ciders.
-I was especially taken with the marmalade cider suggested to me by the woman, working in a micro bar along the seafront.
-My next trip, I vow to sample more of the ciders.
+I was especially taken with the marmalade cider.
 Margate has tons of festivals and events; as well as micro-breweries.
-After a while gazing out to sea, we geared ourselves up to carry on walking, along the seafront to Westgate;
+After a while of gazing out to sea, we geared ourselves up to carry on walking, along the seafront to Westgate;

 Since December I have been jogging around Brockwell Park weekly.
 As of yet, I have not managed further than 2.9 miles.